department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/README.md

 - Built with reactJS
 - Calls vets-api to:
   - Establish session
-  - Authorize Veteran based on lastName and lastFour
+  - Authorize Veteran based on matched phone number, lastName and lastFour
-  - Refresh of appointment list
+  - Refresh list of appointments
   - Check in for a specific appointment

 [vets-website Component Diagram image ToDo](./todo)